dbt-labs/metricflow/CONTRIBUTING.md

 4. Activate a [Python virtual environment](https://docs.python.org/3/library/venv.html).
 While this is not required, it is *strongly* encouraged.
     - We provide `make venv` and `make remove_venv` helpers for creating/deleting standard Python virtual envs.
 You may pass `VENV_NAME=your_custom_name` to override the default `venv` location.
     - [conda](https://docs.conda.io/en/latest/) users may prefer [conda's environment management](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) instead.
+5. Install [Poetry](https://python-poetry.org/docs/) via `pip install poetry` - this is the tool we use to manage our build dependencies.
-5. Run `make install` to get all of your dependencies loaded and ready for development
+6. Run `make install` to get all of your dependencies loaded and ready for development
     - This includes useful dev tools, including pre-commit for linting.
     - You may run `pre-commit install` if you would like the linters to run prior to all local git commits